Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 .expect("No input read")
 ```

 When we call `.next()` on any iterator, there either is something next or there isn't.
 In some languages this
 might return either the data you expect, or a `null` value.
+For example it might return `"red"` or `null`. "red" is a
-This means you must either manually check the thing returned
+string but null is not, what happens if you pass this to a function that expects a string?
+This means you must either
-was null, or don't check, and risk your program breaking at some other point when it expected that data but got null
+manually check the thing returned was null, or don't check, and risk your program breaking at some other point.
-instead.
-Obviously many people think this ambiguity is bad, including Tony Hoare, arguably the "inventor" of this kind
+Obviously many people think this ambiguity is bad, including Tony Hoare, arguably the "inventor" of this  behavior, who
-of behavior, who has called it his "billion-dollar mistake".
+has called it his "billion-dollar mistake".

-Rust does not allow you to use types like this interchangeably, the type can not be something or nothing, it must be
+Rust does not allow you to use types like this interchangeably, i.e. data can not be a string or null as these types are
-something that represents the concept of something or nothing, in this case a type called `Option`.
-Importantly the
-`Option` itself is not the data you were expecting, so you are forced to check whether it contains that data before you
-can use it.

-The idiomatic way to do this depends on whether your code can recover from the data not being there.
-In our case we're
+not compatible.
+In Rust we use a kind of container type to get around this called `Option`.
+Importantly, when a function
+returns an `Option` type you, the programmer, must check to see if it contains something, and then extract the thing if
+its there.
+There are a number of ways to do this and `.expect` is one of the worst ways to do this (we'll talk about
+better ways in the future), as it will attempt to extract the data if its there, or stop the program

+For the time being we're
 going to just say we can't deal with it not being there, we don't want to continue running the program and we want the
 program to stop.
 We use `.expect("message")` to say, if this is nothing, we are giving up, stop the program and print
 our message (plus a few other useful bits) to the `stderr` (see above).